 3. Working from home policy

 If you don’t have one – now is a good time to develop it.

 Working from home policy – for COVID-19 Lockdown.

 - Consultation prior to working from home (e.g whether can work usual hours).

 - Health and safety.

-- Audits on workspace (get them to share a photo of their workstation).
+- Audits on the workspace (get them to share a photo of their workstation).

-- How to reduce risk of infection at home.
+- How to reduce the risk of infection at home.

-- How to reduce stress and who to contact if stressed or mental health issues.
+- How to reduce stress and who to contact if stressed or have mental health issues.

 - Any changes to billable/sales targets.

-- Regular and frequent catch ups with manager.
+- Supervision: Regular and frequent catch-ups with the manager.

 It might also include: